Northampton High School (Massachusetts): Athletics

 Athletics include varsity teams in football, soccer, swimming, baseball, basketball, lacrosse, wrestling, track and field, cross country, field hockey, fencing, skiing, crew, and ultimate frisbee.

 Robotics

 The school is home to the Northampton Devilbots, FIRST Robotics Competition (FRC) Team 4097, a regionally ranked team.
 The team was previously conjoined with a nearby school, Smith Vocational and Agricultural High School, however the team split from Smith Vocational and Agricultural High school in 2018.

-Northampton Community Television
+Northampton Open Media

-Northampton Community Television, a non-profit community media center, shares with the school.
-Although not officially affiliated with the High School, Northampton Community Television's equipment and resources are made available to students to for school and community media and art projects.
+Northampton Open Media, a non-profit community media center, shares with the school.
+Although not officially affiliated with the High School, Northampton Open Media’s equipment and resources are made available to students to for school and community media and art projects.
 The high school's theater and technology programs often work together.